Deploying RHEL 9 on Google Cloud Platform

 Binary files check against the dbx

-When a RHEL instance boots in the Unified Kernel Image (UKI) mode and with Secure Boot enabled, the RHEL instance interacts with cloud service infrastructure in the following sequence:
+When a RHEL instance boots in the Unified Kernel Image (UKI) mode and with Secure Boot enabled, the RHEL instance interacts with the cloud service infrastructure in the following sequence:

 -